-• During the calendar year 2015, the Washington State Board of Community and Technical Colleges purchased a video program to be implemented state-wide, called Campus Clarity (a specialized on-line educational program for substance abuse and sexual assault prevention).
+• During the calendar year 2015, the Washington State Board of Community and Technical Colleges purchased a video program to be implemented state-wide, called Campus assault prevention).
 Grays Harbor College implemented this program in the Fall of 2015 to new students.